easypanel-io/website/docs/05-templates/libreoffice/index.md

 ## Description

-LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org (commonly known as OpenOffice).
-Its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.
+LibreOffice is a free and powerful office suite app that serves as a successor to OpenOffice.org.
+It features a clean interface and feature-rich tools that help you unleash your creativity and enhance your productivity.
+The app can be accessed at http://yourhost:3000/ or https://yourhost:3001/.
+It is designed to deliver a true lossless image at a high framerate to your web browser.
+The app also supports multiple architectures, ensuring that it can be used on a variety of platforms.
+This app is perfect for those who need a comprehensive office suite for their daily tasks.

 ## Benefits

-- Free and Open Source: LibreOffice is free to use and is developed as an open-source project, which means that anyone can contribute to its development and improvement.
-- Cross-Platform Compatibility: LibreOffice is available for Windows, macOS, and Linux, making it a versatile office suite that can be used on different operating systems.
-- Clean Interface: LibreOffice has a clean and intuitive interface, making it easy to navigate and use its various features and tools.
-- Feature-Rich Tools: LibreOffice offers a wide range of tools for word processing, spreadsheets, presentations, and more.
-It includes features such as spell checking, formula editing, and advanced formatting options.
-- Compatibility with Microsoft Office: LibreOffice supports the Microsoft Office file formats, allowing you to open, edit, and save documents in formats such as .docx, .xlsx, and .pptx.
+- Powerful Office Suite: LibreOffice is a free and powerful office suite, a successor to OpenOffice.org.
+It offers a clean interface and feature-rich tools that help you unleash your creativity and enhance your productivity.
+- Multi-Platform Awareness: The app utilizes the docker manifest for multi-platform awareness.
+This means that pulling the LibreOffice image should retrieve the correct image for your architecture, ensuring optimal compatibility and performance.
+- Accessible Anywhere: The application can be accessed at your host, making it easy to work from anywhere.
+This flexibility allows you to stay productive no matter where you are.

 ## Features

-- Word Processing: Create and edit documents with a wide range of formatting options, styles, and templates.
-- Spreadsheets: Perform calculations, create charts, and analyze data using powerful spreadsheet tools.
-- Presentations: Create professional-looking presentations with customizable slides, animations, and transitions.
-- Drawings: Create and edit vector graphics, diagrams, and flowcharts.
-- Database Management: Create and manage databases with built-in tools for creating tables, queries, and reports.
-- Formula Editing: Create complex mathematical formulas and equations with the formula editor.
-- Extensions and Templates: Extend the functionality of LibreOffice with a wide range of extensions and customize your documents with templates.
+- Customizable Environment Variables: LibreOffice offers a range of environment variables that you can customize to suit your needs.
+These include the internal port the container listens on, HTTP Basic auth username and password, the home directory for the file manager, and more.
+- Optional Run Configurations: The app provides optional run configurations, including the ability to start a Docker in Docker setup inside the container, mount a GPU into the container for GPU accelerated applications, and deliver a true lossless image at a high framerate to your web browser.
+- User / Group Identifiers: When using volumes, you can specify the user PUID and group PGID to avoid permissions issues between the host OS and the container.
+This ensures that any volume directories on the host are owned by the same user you specify.

 ## Links